Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

 1. Update & Upgrade

    - In this lab, we will use apt, the package manager.
 To install the necessary packages, first, update the package list to the latest version and then upgrade any available packages.
+   - To execute a command, open the terminal.
+You can do this by clicking the app list icon located at the bottom left of the screen and selecting the terminal icon from the list.

    ```bash
    sudo apt update